What is crawling?

 4. slow loading times

-Slow websites are like restaurants where the food takes forever.
-Eventually, you lose patience.
-Google does, too.
-So, optimize loading times wherever you can.
+Slow websites are like restaurants where the Food takes forever.
+In the end, you lose patience.
+And so does Google.
+So, optimize loading times wherever possible.

 5. endless URLs and parameters